 This is a sub-page of Proto:Daikatana (Windows).

-The Daikatana MPlayer Demo is a demo of Daikatana released on March 1999, a year and two months before the game came out.
-It was designed to promote Daikatana and a multiplayer Daikatana tournament that was being held on the now-defunct MPlayer.com service.
+The MPlayer Demo is a Daikatana build released on March 1999, a year and two months before the game came out.
+It was designed to promote both the game and a multiplayer Daikatana tournament that was being held on the now-defunct MPlayer.com service.
 It was originally designed to be used only over the MPlayer.com service, but a LAN hack exists that allows you to play without it.
 This hack was made for a tournament, but got leaked into the internet.
 ION Storm allowed the hack to stay, which is why it can still be found.

-A good majority of the Episode 1 weapons are in the Demo, but all of them have changes.
+A good majority of the Episode 1 weapons are present, but all of them have changes.

-Changed armor models and even a texture from the time Daikatana was on the Quake 1 engine!
+Changed armor models, and even a texture from when Daikatana was on the Quake 1 engine!

 Two deathmatch levels with a few minor changes here and there.